 Captain Gabriel Lorca and the Gateway to Victory

 Captain Gabriel Lorca, portrayed by Jason Isaacs, is the Commanding Officer of the USS Discovery.
 Lorca is a very specific brand of Starfleet Officer, and one that inherently conflicts with many in Starfleets ranks.
 The initial impressions of Lorca find its origins in two captains that have preceded him, Jonathan Archer and James T. Kirk.
-Lorca embodies a distinct human swagger making him a man out of time who has come of age in an era of sustained peace in the Alpha Quadrant, until now.
+Lorca embodies a distinct human swagger making him a man out of time who has come of age in an era of sustained peace in the local reaches of the Alpha Quadrant, until now.